Tips for Success

 Plan to visit your garden two to three times a week during the growing season.
 Because your garden is not located outside your front or back door, it is sometimes easy to forget that there is weeding, watering, staking or harvesting to do.

 Attend scheduled meetings and workdays.
 This will help you meet other gardeners and become part of your gardening community.
-Please note that you are required to contribute 8 hours of work in the care and upkeep of common spaces during designated Community Work Days.
+Please note that you are required to contribute 4 hours of work per leased plot in the care and upkeep of common spaces during designated Community Work Days and keep the north and east pathways surrounding your plot weeded and mulched.

 Make friends with other gardeners.
 Experienced gardeners are an invaluable resource and are, as a whole, a very friendly bunch willing to share ideas, advice, and resources.